noah-curran/noah-curran.github.io/interests/reading.md

 permalink: /interests/reading/
 ---

-I want to give a short story...
+I want to share a short story...

-When I was younger, I was constantly reading books -- late into the night, during my classes, or in the car on road trips.
-When I got a bit older and a lot busier, the whimsical fantasy worlds became something of the past.
+When I was younger, I constantly read books—late into the night, during classes, or on road trips.
+As I got older and busier, those whimsical fantasy worlds faded away.
+For years, I didn't read any fiction outside of school requirements.
-The years went by and for most of them I hadn't read an ounce of fiction that wasn't required by my schoolwork.
-At the start of my graduate studies, I gave serious thought to this: "why not read again?"
-I think at the time I yearned for some of the simplicity that came with being a kid.
-(I wasn't thinking about this, but the real answer is pretty simple.
-I stopped reading mostly because I became obsessed with my studies and focusing on my career growth.
-On the other hand I was becoming pretty unhappy without a ton of fun in life and pretty reasonably I wanted it back.
-I similarly gave up most television, sports, video games, and regular competitive exercising once I entered college.
-The fun I had definitely wasn't at zero, but it was less than that of a normal person.
-I don't really regret my choices, but I also don't think I could make them again.)
-So, I picked up a few fiction novels and read through them.
-After a few years of this, I can safely say that it was a good choice.
-So many good ideas can come from the fantasy and science fiction authors of yesterday and today.
-The way their words paint the future are inspiring, scary, thought-provoking, and, above all else, creative.
-The core skill required of a scientist is to have the creativity to turn nothing into something.
-I feel this is pretty similar skill required of fantasy and science fiction authors.
-To take myself back to the child-like imagination, I decided I'll keep working on this hobby.
+At the start of my graduate studies, I wondered, "Why not read again?"
+I yearned for the simplicity of childhood.
+I had stopped reading because I became obsessed with my studies and career, which made life less fun.
+Though I don't regret my choices, I wouldn't make them again.
+So, I gave it a shot: I picked up a few fiction novels and read through them.
+After a few years, I can say it was a good choice.
+Fantasy and science fiction authors inspire, scare, and provoke thought.
+Their creativity is similar to the core skill of a scientist: turning nothing into something.
+To reconnect with my child-like imagination, I decided to keep reading.

-Unfortunately, deciding to resume an old hobby during graduate school is some pretty bad timing.
-When can I find time to read for fun when there is already so much to read for graduate school?
-I didn't really have a problem reincorporating other fun back into my life, but reading more after a long day of reading is a pretty lofty ask.
-Luckily, Ann Arbor is home to a pretty decent public transportation system and a multitude of amazing local coffee shops.
-I have been fortunate enough to use it for my commute to and from the university each day, and get a few pages of reading during those rides.
-On the occasional free weekend, I'll take whatever book I'm reading to a coffee shop and read until I need to head home.
-Otherwise, I get a bulk of reading done during flights when I'm traveling, while relaxing on a vacation, and during the evenings when I'm feeling a bit of insomnia.
-(Reading under the shine of a book light really takes me back to what it was like reading as a kid.)
+However, resuming an old hobby during graduate school isn't easy.
+Finding time to read for fun is challenging when there's so much to read for school.
+Fortunately, Ann Arbor has a good public transportation system and many great coffee shops.
+I use my commute to read and visit coffee shops on free weekends.
+I also read during flights, vacations, and evenings when I have insomnia.
+(Reading under a book light takes me back to my childhood.)

-I'm keeping a running list of what I end up reading here.
-It's mostly for myself, but if you're curious about any of the books I'm reading or have any recommendations, reach out to me!
-It's an easy ice-breaker for getting to know me.
+I'm keeping a list of what I read here.
+It's mostly for myself, but if you're curious or have recommendations, reach out!
+It's an easy way to get to know me.

 ## Currently Reading